Confused about Continuing Healthcare and how the assessment process works?

 CCGs sometimes outsource the assessment process to a Commissioning Support Unit (CSU), but it is the CCG that retains the decision making responsibility for NHS Continuing Healthcare funding.

 If you disagree with the outcome of the Checklist, you can insist that it is done again or you can also request that your relative goes through to stage two, the full assessment, anyway.
-See page 25 of the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care.
+See the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care.

 Many families report that they are not kept informed, that assessments are carried out behind their backs and that they come under immediate and inappropriate pressure to submit to a financial assessment.